sbergmann95/http_client_manager_d7/README.md

 REQUIREMENTS
 ============
-There are no module dependencies for guzzle_http.
+There are no module dependencies.

 INSTALLATION
 ============